Skip to content

 Fergal Devitt

-Finn Bálor (Fergal Devitt) is a professional wrestler from Bray, County Wicklow.
-He is currently signed to world-renowned professional wrestling company WWE.
+Finn Bálor (Fergal Devitt) is a Bray County Wicklow wrestler.
+He is currently signed up with the world-renowned professional wrestling company WWE.
 He wrestled in Japan for most of his professional career before joining WWE NXT in 2014.
-In 2016 he became the first WWE Universal Champion and is widely regarded as one of the main wrestlers on the roster.
+In 2016, he became the first WWE Universal Champion and is widely regarded as one of the prominent wrestlers on the roster.
 He has had several more championship pursuits since 2016 and is currently the Intercontinental champion.

-Growing up Devitt played both association football and Gaelic football before deciding to become a professional wrestler.
+Growing up, Devitt played association and Gaelic football before becoming a professional wrestler.

-Finn Bálor (Devitt’s current ring-name) became the first wrestler in WWE history to win a world title in their pay-per-view debut as well as becoming the quickest wrestler in WWE history to win a world title at 27 days following his main roster debut.
+Finn Bálor (Devitt’s current ring name) became the first wrestler in WWE history to win a world title in their pay-per-view debut and the quickest wrestler in WWE history to win a world title at 27 days following his main roster debut.

 Paul O’Connell